polterguy/phosphorusfive/core/p5.ajax/README.md

 The above two traits of p5.ajax, allows you to aquire 100% perfect control over what HTML is rendered to your clients.
-And since the `Container` widget allows you to dynamically add and remove widgets from its children `Controls` collection, this allows you to create any type of markup you wish, dynamically building up your website's HTML, exactly as you need.
+And since the `Container` widget allows you to persistently add and remove widgets from its children `Controls` collection, this allows you to create any type of markup you wish, dynamically building up your website's HTML, exactly as you need.

+## Where the Ajax TreeView/DataGrid/"insert-your-complex-control-here"

 p5.ajax does not have a _"Tree Ajax widget"_ or a _"DataGrid Ajax widget"_, simply
 because it is not its responsibility to create such Controls/widgets.
 However, to create such extension widgets, utilizing the 3 pre-existing widgets from p5.ajax, would be very easy, and could easily be done, without even having to resort to JavaScript, if you wish.

-In fact, such an Ajax TreeView widget actually exists in System42, entirely created exclusively using the native widgets from p5.ajax.
+In fact, such an Ajax TreeView widget actually exists in System42, created exclusively using the 3 native widgets from p5.ajax.
 To see it in action, feel free to check out the documentation for the [Ajax TreeView widget](/core/p5.webapp/system42/components/common-widgets/tree).

 ## No more keeping track of your controls